xiangyuxu0815/xiangyuxu0815.github.io/content/project/ turtlebot_exploration_3d/index.md

   - Activate Mapping
 ---

-I published an open-source package on the ROS Wiki designed for exploring complex three-dimensional environments using a ground robot equipped with a ranging sensor.
+We published an open-source package on the ROS Wiki designed for exploring complex three-dimensional environments using a ground robot equipped with a ranging sensor.
 This package enables efficient navigation and mapping in challenging environments.

 <!--more-->